Sherynne/personal-information-manager/README.md

 A Python Command Line Interface (CLI) application for managing personal user information.
 This project is beginner-friendly but designed to be portfolio-ready, showcasing Python skills, file handling, basic security, and CLI development.

- Features

  Secure login system

-Strong password enforcement (uppercase, lowercase, number, special character)
+Strong password enforcement:

+At least 8 characters

+Uppercase letter

+Lowercase letter

+Number

+Special character

 Password hashing using SHA-256

-Compatible with both PyCharm Run Console and terminal
+Compatible with PyCharm Run Console and terminal

 CRUD operations for users